2AM-hack/ORB-authorprofile/README.md

 # ORB-authorprofile

-This repository is related to the Altmetrics Hackaton.
+This repository is related to the Altmetrics Hackathon.

 It tries to make an actionable mockup for an Author Profile using OpenResearcherBadges.org